fingerprintjs/fingerprint-pro-segment-source-function/README.md

 9. Click **Send Test Event**.
 10. Sending the test event make take a while, you may wait or close the window.

-The Fingerprint account is successfully connected to the Segment account!
+For every visitor identification event, Fingerprint will now send the identification result to your Segment Source function.

 ### Configure JS Agent